LinkUpStudioOld/template-repository/.github/PROCESS_WORKFLOW.md

 Each new feature should reside in its own branch, based on the `develop` branch.
 When a feature is complete, it should be merged back into `develop`.
 Features should never interact directly with `master`.

+## Refactor Branches

+Each part of refactor should reside in its own branch, based on the `develop` branch.
+When a refactor is complete, it should be merged back into `develop`.
+Refactor should never interact directly with `master`.

 ## Release Branches